 Industrial Photonics Vacancies

-Funding: Full EPSRC stipend, currently £14,057 student maintenance per year + fees; payments from industrial sponsors may give a tax free stipend up to £20,000 p.a. during the PhD phase.
-Funding is available for UK students and EU students (who have settled status in the UK and have been resident in the UK full-time for 3 years prior to October 2016).
+Full EPSRC funding (currently £14,553 student maintenance per year + fees), with additional payments from industrial sponsors taking the tax free stipend up to £20,000pa during the PhD phase is available for UK students and EU students who have settled status in the UK and been resident in the UK full-time for 3 years prior to October 2018.
 General student eligibility information is available from the EPSRC.

 Overseas / Non-EU applicants are not eligible to apply for funding from the CDT in Ultra Precision, but are encouraged to apply if they are self-funding or applying for scholarships.

 Applications for this programme should be made on the standard graduate admissions form, stating course code EGEGR7 (MRes in Ultra Precision Engineering).

 For more information please contact the course office: